On Quantum Sobolev Inequalities: Proofs

 for some constant $C > 0$ depending only one $d$, $a$, $b$ and $n$.
 Therefore, $g\in \dot{W}^{n,r}(\Rdd)$ as soon as $a > n-2d/r$, and $ab > 2d/r - n$.
 We can then estimate by above the $\dot{W}^{\alpha,q}(\Rdd)$ norm of $g_{s,p}$ by the classical Sobolev embedding $\dot{W}^{n,r}(\Rdd) \subset \dot{W}^{\alpha,q}(\Rdd)$ with $n = \lceil \alpha\rceil$.
 This leads to

 Now consider $\op := \tildop_{g_{s,p}}$.
 Then by the properties of the Husimi transform,

-where the last inequality follows by the same proof as the proof of Inequality~\eqref{eq:convolution_error_quantum} and together with the triangle inequality.
-The first term on the right-hand-side of Equation~\eqref{eq:lower_bound_1} is bounded below using the fact that similarly as in~\eqref{eq:convolution_and_Sobolev_1} and~\eqref{eq:convolution_and_Sobolev_frac}
+where the last inequality follows by the same proof as the proof of Inequality~\eqref{eq:convolution_error_quantum} together with the triangle inequality.
+The first term on the right-hand side of Equation~\eqref{eq:lower_bound_1} is bounded below using the fact that similarly as in~\eqref{eq:convolution_and_Sobolev_1} and~\eqref{eq:convolution_and_Sobolev_frac}